Mercedes

 EQC

-Based on the GLC SUV platform, Mercedes has launched a premium EV to compete against other big hitters from the likes of Audi and Jaguar.
-It’s named the EQC and apart from its dynamic styling and impressive handling, the vehicle boasts a range of 259 between charges.
+Based on the GLC SUV platform, the Mercedes EQC is a premium EV launched to compete against other big hitters from the likes of Audi and Jaguar.
+Apart from its dynamic styling and impressive handling, the vehicle boasts a range of 259 between charges.

 The good